Samsung Galaxy Note 10

-The Samsung Galaxy Note 10 series (stylized as Samsung Galaxy Note10) is a line of Android-based smartphones developed, produced, and marketed by Samsung Electronics as part of the Galaxy Note series.
-The basic & plus models were unveiled at the Galaxy Unpacked on August 7, 2019, as successors to the Samsung Galaxy Note 9.
-Details about the phablets were widely leaked in the months leading up to the phablets' announcement.
+The Samsung Galaxy Note 10 (stylized as Samsung Galaxy Note10) is a series of Android-based smartphones manufactured, developed, produced, and marketed by Samsung Electronics as part of the Galaxy Note series.
+The basic & plus models were unveiled at Samsung's Galaxy Unpacked event on August 7, 2019, as successors to the Samsung Galaxy Note 9, alongside the Galaxy Watch Active 2 and the Galaxy Book S. Details about the phablets were widely leaked in the months leading up to the phablets' announcement.

-In January 2020, Samsung released a mid-range variant, the Galaxy Note 10 Lite, which was introduced with lesser specifications and features, alongside the Galaxy S10 Lite.
+On January 3, 2020, Samsung unveiled a mid-range variant, the Galaxy Note 10 Lite, which was introduced with lesser specifications and features, alongside the Galaxy S10 Lite.

-In August 2020, The Galaxy Note 10 series was succeeded by the Galaxy Note 20 series.
+On August 5, 2020, the Galaxy Note 10 series was succeeded by the Galaxy Note 20 series.

+Starting with this release, a 5G version is also available, with its predecessor being the last Galaxy Note model to be released with 4G connectivity only.